svlauer/example-sentences/README.md

-# The `example_sentences.sty` package for typesetting linguistic example sentences
+# The `example_sentences.sty` package for typesetting linguistic examples

-Linguists (and scholars in related fields) use a lot of example sentences in their writing.
+Linguists (and scholars in related fields) use example sentences in their writing.
 There is a fairly accepted standard for format for presenting
 those: Example sentences are numbered continuously throughout a document, and optionally can have subexamples, as in (2) below.

 ![An example of an example](http://www.sven-lauer.net/files/examples/simple_example.png?new)

 The platonic ideal of a LaTeX package for typesetting such examples would provide an environment that behaves as much as possible as LaTeX's built-in `enumerate` lists (because, at heart, example lists *are* just ordered lists).
 So the above examples would be typeset as:

 ```latex